J0nalD-T3nio/Interview_task/README.md

-This is a project created for the technical assessment needed for the software engineering intern role at Elinnov Technologies Inc.
+This is a project created for a technical assessment.